 Data shared with us by UCAS includes personal details about you such as your name, date of birth, gender, nationality, your prior qualifications and place of study, and your area of permanent residence.
-Information about your disability status, ethnicity, sexual orientation, or religion (classed as ‘Special Categories of Data’ under the GDPR) are also shared.
+Information about your disability status, ethnicity, sexual orientation, or religion (classed as ‘Special Categories of Data’ under the UK GDPR) are also shared.

 HESA retains a consolidated version of the UCAS data for 7 years after its creation as required for audit purposes and further validation of fixed databases.
 The UCAS data is deleted by HESA once it is no longer required.